alexvoss/mkdocs-material-fork/docs/insiders/runtime-and-cancellation.md

 If your credit card expires, GitHub will automatically cancel your sponsorship and remove you as a collaborator.
 Regularly checking your payment method is recommended to avoid unintended cancellations.
-If it happens, you can reinstante your sponsorship with a new credit card.
+If it happens, you can reinstate your sponsorship with a new credit card.